Nevenall/sufficient-reason/src/blades-design.md

 ### Drawing Together

 One of the more important things to record is how you all came together.
 Especially if you are from different traditions. and maybe what keeps you together? and are their other lesser mages in your chantry? that's an interesting question.
 Or even mundanes?
-Your chantry could be a homeless shelter that you have only ocassional access to.
+Your chantry could be a homeless shelter that you have only occasional access to.

 ## Recovery